tareq453/privacy-policy/money_guard_privacy_policy.md

 <h1>Privacy Policy of Money Guard</h1>

-<p>Money Guard operates the Money Guard application, which provides the SERVICE.</p>
+<p>Tareq built the Money Guard app as a Free app.
+This SERVICE is provided by Tareq at no cost and is intended for use as is.</p>

 <p>This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.</p>